Authentication

 2. Set AUTH_ENABLED=true in your .env or docker-compose.yml environment block.

-3. Restart the container for the change to take effect: docker compose up -d --force-recreate
+3. Restart the container: docker compose up -d --force-recreate

 Environment Variables